 On the other hand…how many side effects does hydrogen peroxide cause?
 None is the answer.

 Hydrogen peroxide, unlike chlorine, isn’t a chemical that is harmful to your body.
 Don’t believe it?
 What if I were to tell you that your own body produces hydrogen peroxide to sustain and stimulate healthy cell function.
-Not only that, but cancer patients are also often advised to swim in hydrogen peroxide pools as a means of therapy.

 Let me rectify my previous statement.
 Hydrogen peroxide does have side effects- they just happen to be positive ones.
 Hydrogen peroxide allows us to wade in bacteria-free pools, all the while strengthening our hair, skin, and cell function.